seanKenkeremath/lords-and-lads/README.md

 ### II.B - Establishing Turn Order
-If this is the first game of Lords &amp; Lads, players choose and agree upon a way to decide who goes first.
+If this is the first game of Lords & Lads, players choose and agree upon a way to decide who goes first.
-If this is not the first game of Lords &amp; Lads, the player who won the last game gets the first turn.
+If this is not the first game of Lords & Lads, the player who won the last game gets the first turn.
 Turns will proceed clockwise from that player.

 ## III - Overview